Quasa

 • Granular levels of permission

 • Multi-factor authentication—this is supported by IAM.
-With MFA, users provide their username and password plus another element such as a one-time password generated on their phone as an additional factor for authentication.
+With MFA, users provide their username and password plus another element, such as a one-time password generated on their phone, as an additional factor for authentication.

 Comparing Identity Management and Access Management

 A digital identity contains the attributes and information defining a role.
-Identity management is a means of tracking and managing all the changes to the attributes and entities that might define an identity centrally.
-These changes can usually only be made by a few people within an organization.
+Identity management is a means of tracking and managing all changes to the attributes and entities that define an identity centrally.
+These changes can usually only be made by a limited number of people within an organization.

-Finally, authentication isn’t the same as authorization.
-A user might be authorized to be on a corporate network, but that doesn’t mean the identity automatically can access anything throughout the enterprise.
+Sometimes access management is tiered.
+Finally, authentication is not the same as authorization.
+A user might be authorized to be on a corporate network, but that does not automatically mean the identity can access anything throughout the enterprise.
 The identity attributes determine whether authorization is granted to specific assets or applications.

 Thank you!